d1372462/JAXScraper/README.md

-A simple, light-weight web crawler built on Jsoup and Xsoup with support for parallel processing, XPATH and predicates to gather html elements.
+A simple, light-weight web crawler built on Jsoup and Xsoup with support for parallel processing, XPATH and predicates to do powerful web-scraping with minimal code.

 ## Getting started ##
 You can use the JAXScraper by including the jar file as a dependency, or by downloading the source-code (zip file above).
 A simple web-crawl/scrape can be done in a few lines:
 ```java